c-wilkinson/basic-FPL-scrape-scripts/README.md

 # basic-FPL-league-scrape
-Very basic powershell script to scrape some information from the FPL website.
+Very basic scripts to scrape some information from the FPL website.

 Do with this as you wish.